AleksandrRogov/DynamicsWebApi/.github/README.md

 ## Making requests using Entity Logical Names

 It is possible to make requests using Entity Logical Names (for example: `account`, instead of `accounts`).
-There's a small perfomance impact when this feature is used **outside CRM/D365 Web Resources**: DynamicsWebApi makes a request to
+There's a small performance impact when this feature is used **outside CRM/D365 Web Resources**: DynamicsWebApi makes a request to
 Entity Metadata and retrieves LogicalCollectionName and LogicalName for all entities during **the first call to Web Api** on the page.

 To enable this feature set `useEntityNames: true` in DynamicsWebApi config.